folio-org/stripes-template-editor/README.md

 ## Value Sanitization

 In any case where a user-created HTML string will be rendered directly to the UI, it should be sanitized to eliminate any issues with malformed tags/attributes.
 This library exports a `sanitize` function that should be used within the ui-module prior to passing the value to the form.
 The function accepts the value to be rendered and an optional overriding configuration for the sanitization library.
+It will return the sanitized string if any removals were necessary, otherwise it will return the original parameter value.

 ```
 import { sanitize,  TemplateEditor } from '@folio/stripes-template-editor'